Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • Improves coordination

-most big risk have descendants whose grandmother, grandfather and one of the parents has a mental disorder.
-In this case, the risk rises to 46% of the case;
+most big risk have descendants whose grandparents and one parent have a mental disorder.
+In this case, the risk rises to 46%;

-• in fraternal twins, this threshold is reduced to 17%;
+• in fraternal twins this threshold drops to 17%;

 • if one of the parents and one of the grandparents is sick, the risk of the child developing the disease is 13%;